 As technology continues to evolve, traditional methods of operation in the construction industry have slowly begun to get replaced with more modern and effective processes.
 From surveyors, architects, engineers, and contractors, 3D laser scanners are changing the architectural design landscape.
 With streamlined processes that save time and costs, they have quickly become an industry-standard tool in construction.
 Here’s what you need to know.

 At first glance, 3D laser scanners may seem complicated but contrary to popular belief, it’s a lot more simple than you may think.
 Rather than pulling out your camera and notepad to take images and note down dimensions, laser scanners can quickly pick up and create a highly detailed image of the space.
-Compared to older methods that would only focus on individual sections, this new tool captures the physical layout in its entirety.
+Compared to older methods that would only focus on individual sections, this new tool captures the physical layout in its entirety, ideal for as-built drawings.
 While turning, it releases tiny dots that rebound to measure the selected area in a point cloud file.
-The more scans you do, the more accurate the picture becomes.
+The more scans you do, the more scan data you have, and the more accurate the picture becomes.
+Multiple scans = increased accuracy.

 In addition to its revolutionary technical features, 3D laser scanners can cut down on manual labor and ultimately your production costs.
 Taking down notes the old-fashioned way can hold up your project for days and oftentimes results in multiple follow-up visits to the site to account for missed measurements.
 With 3D laser scanning, you can cut down this time to one day and safely speed up your timeline.